Celery

 USDA Planting Zone: 4–10

-Special Notes: Tolerates heat well and has good disease resistance.
-It is an excellent choice for warmer climates.
+Special Notes: Tolerates heat well and has good disease resistance, making it an excellent choice for warmer climates.

 Golden Self-Blanching